SidecarTridge Multi-device GPU Demo

 📜 License

-This project is licensed under the GNU General Public License v3.0.
+This project is released under the GNU General Public License v3.0.
+See the LICENSE file for full terms.

 🤝 Contributing